arcazj/openbexi_timeline/docs/demos.md

 1. Add the source file under `json/test-data` and an optional reference PNG.
 2. Add or reuse a model under `models/demos`.
 Define all visual and schema differences in its JSON configuration.
 3. Add one catalog entry and run `npm run demos:readme`.
-4. Run `npm run test:demos`, then inspect the demo in a browser against its reference image.
+4. Run `npm run demos:validate` and `npm run test:demos`, then inspect the demo in a browser against its reference image.
+5. Run `npm run test:browser` for Chromium/WebGL layout and screenshot checks.
+For a new demo, review and add its screenshots using the [browser regression guide](browser-tests.md).

 Validation rejects missing datasets/models/references, duplicate IDs, omitted dataset files, invalid dates, and stale README links.
-Tests build actual Three.js scene geometry and exercise the DOM, with GPU rendering and text measurement stubbed.
-They do not replace visual browser checks.
+The unit suite builds actual Three.js scene geometry and exercises the DOM, with GPU rendering and text measurement stubbed.
+The browser suite additionally renders all catalog demos using Chromium's actual layout engine and WebGL, comparing reviewed normal/Split screenshots at two window sizes and checking Overview, panels, hidden scrollbar tracks, keyboard scrolling, and resize behavior.
+Intentional visual changes require baseline review.

+## Model validation

+The catalog and file-backed models have formal JSON Schema draft-07 definitions in [demo-catalog.schema.json](../schemas/demo-catalog.schema.json) and [demo-model.schema.json](../schemas/demo-model.schema.json).
+The browser validates the catalog before selecting a demo and validates its model before fetching data or replacing the current timeline.
+Errors identify the exact field, for example `models/demos/example.json: $.bands[0].ticks.step must be > 0`.
+Unknown options are rejected so misspelled configuration does not silently change the view.
+Existing server models without `dataSource` keep their original loading path.

+Run `npm run demos:validate` to check every catalog model and its local dataset/reference files.
+An alternate local catalog can be supplied with `npm run demos:validate -- path/to/catalog.json`.
+Schema edits require `npm run demos:schemas`; `npm run demos:schemas -- --check` verifies that the committed browser validators match the schemas.
+Ajv compiles these validators during development; runtime validation uses the generated local ES module without dynamic code generation, a CDN, or extra schema requests.

+Structural validation covers dimensions, colors, band options, time units, ratios, and focus magnification.
+Semantic validation also checks finite dates, endpoint ordering in the declared axis direction, unique names, Overview source references, and incompatible tick/axis options.
+Calendar configurations support extended ISO dates for BCE history; numeric range and context values use the declared native unit.
+Numeric ticks use `NUMERIC`, calendar month/year ticks use integer steps, and `ticks` cannot be combined with the `tickMinutes` shorthand.
+An Overview can select existing normal bands; omit `sourceBands` when using generated groups.
+A docked Overview must be the last band.

 ## Hosting portability